-Several lines of inspection have been discontinue due to closures of certain sectors (e.g. food services, personal services, recreational pools).
+Several lines of inspection have been discontinued due to closures of certain sectors (e.g. food services, personal services, recreational pools).
 However, others are more important than ever (e.g. infection control inspections of long term care homes and retirement homes).
-Approximately 20 of 44 FTE have been reallocated to Emergency Operations.
+Approximately 20 of 43 FTE have been reallocated to Emergency Operations, some formally redeployed but many not redeployed.
 The remaining staff focus on

-- Investigation of animal bites for rabies prevention - Investigation of health hazards - Foodborne illness complaints - Food premises complaints - Infection prevention and control lapse investigations - Inspection of remaining food premises (e.g. take-outs) - Inspection of housing and infection prevention amongst temporary foreign workers - Support and advice to private drinking water and small drinking water system operators
+- Investigation of animal bites for rabies prevention - Investigation of health hazards - Foodborne illness complaints - Food premises complaints - Infection prevention and control lapse investigations - Inspection of remaining food premises (e.g. take-outs)